-one's business in fresh ways and from different perspectives.
+- An organization's strengths and weaknesses are internal.
+Who is on a team, patents, intellectual property, and location are all examples. - External opportunities and dangers are those that occur outside of the firm, in the bigger market.
+Competitors, raw material pricing, and client shopping tendencies are all examples. - SWOT analysis encourages one to think about one's business in fresh ways and from different perspectives.
 One might consider one's strengths and shortcomings, as well as how to use them to capitalize on opportunities and threats in one's market.

-2.12 The reasons behind choosing the Priest's models for this research

-IMED's key responsibilities include monitoring and evaluating the execution of the Annual Development Program's development initiatives.
+2.12 The reasons behind choosing the Priest's models for this research IMED's key responsibilities include monitoring and evaluating the execution of the Annual Development Program's development initiatives.
 IMED gathers and compiles project-specific data in order to prepare quarterly, yearly, and periodic progress reports for the president, NEC, ECNEC, Ministries, and other interested parties.
 Monitoring is the collection and analysis of data on program implementation (weekly, monthly, quarterly, or yearly) with the goal of ensuring that programs are meeting their objectives and making appropriate modifications.
 Monitoring frequently includes the use of administrative data to track inputs, processes, and outputs, as well as program outcomes and impacts.
 "Evaluation" refers to a more thorough examination of a program; it is usually carried out at specific intervals and focuses on the program's long-term outcomes and implications.

 IMED monitors projects during their duration, while project evaluation occurs once they are completed.
-Monitoring and evaluation is used to enhance a program's efficacy, efficiency, and equality (WHO, 2018).
+Monitoring and evaluation are used to enhance a program's efficacy, efficiency, and equality (WHO, 2018).
 Under process evaluation model program is monitored to see if it is being delivered in accordance with its design and to see if any midstream corrections are required, as well as to determine the discrepancy between the program's original plan and its actual execution.
 As a result, there is a link between the model and IMED's functionalities.

 The first research question of this research is about to what extent processes followed by IMED on projects' monitoring & evaluation are effective.
 The main purpose is to weather processes followed by IMED in project monitoring & evaluation is enough for best performance of projects.
 Hence the model is relevant with the research topic.
 IMED follows guidelines, checklists, strategic plans and some processes for project monitoring.
-A project's best performance is largely depends on IMEDs existing guidelines, checklists and its ability to monitor projects.
+A project's best performance largely depends on IMEDs existing guidelines, checklists and its ability to monitor projects.
 If IMEDs rules, regulations and professionalism of manpower are well enough it could bring efficiency and effectiveness of IMED.
-According to process evaluation model the procedures followed by IMED should be reviewed to check whether there any gap and loophole in monitoring process of IMED.
-Consequently amendments should be made as per need.
+According to the process evaluation model the procedures followed by IMED should be reviewed to check whether there are any gaps and loopholes in the monitoring process of IMED.
+Consequently, amendments should be made as per need.

-Outcome evaluation model deals with weather community/service seekers are satisfied with products and performances of program.
+Outcome evaluation model deals with whether community/service seekers are satisfied with products and performances of programs.
 That means if staff and concerned authorities of the projects are satisfied or not with the performance of IMED.
-So the model is relevant in regard to role of IMED in project evaluation.
+So, the model is relevant in regard to the role of IMED in project evaluation.
 In this case the selected projects will evaluate the performance of IMED.
-How the staff of completed projects see performance of IMED regarding project evaluation?
-Their suggestions, in this regard, are important for improvement of the works of IMED that is relevant with effectiveness of IMED.
-The second question of the study for example; capacity of IMED for project monitoring and evaluation can be judged through outcome evaluation model.
+How do the staff of completed projects see performance of IMED regarding project evaluation?
+Their suggestions, in this regard, are important for the improvement of the works of IMED that are relevant to the effectiveness of IMED.
+The second question of the study for example, capacity of IMED for project monitoring and evaluation can be judged through outcome evaluation model.